 Although Georgia hails from Bland, Virginia, her life has been anything but.
 At 17, she escaped the Appalachian holler in which she was born; at 21, she found herself serving dinner to David Lee Roth on the Lower East Side.

 After graduating from The College of William and Mary with a degree in English Literature, Georgia kicked off her editing career as a receptionist at Final Cut.
 She quickly moved up the ladder to a cutting assistant position before making the move to Cut + Run, where she was promoted to editor.

-Georgia is an editor at Whitehouse Post in Los Angeles, but can work for you anywhere.
+Georgia is located in Los Angeles, but can work for you anywhere.
 She enjoys black coffee, the Sunday paper, and Murder, She Wrote.

 October 2015 // interview about Call of Duty in postPerspective Magazine